defeat the enemy, strongholds and spiritual warfare

 Number four is that I have all notifications off.
 I have been very serious about this for years.
 If you have been listening to me for a while, you know how I feel about this.
 If you are on my team, you definitely know how I feel about this.

 I do not have any notifications for my business.
-My emails are not dinging at me, Voxer is not pinging me, and I do not have any social media installed on my phone.
+My emails aren’t dinging at me, Voxer isn’t pinging me, and I don’t have any social media apps installed on my phone.
 As the CEO of a company going to the next level, I will not be subjected to living reactively all day long.

-It is impossible to do this if we do not turn off notifications because we will lose the battle against the engineers who are the best at what they do and who keep us addicted to our devices, phones, socials, scrolling, and the dopamine loop.
+It is impossible to do this if we don’t turn off notifications, because we will lose the battle against the engineers who are the best at what they do and who keep us addicted to our devices, phones, social media, scrolling, and the dopamine loop.
 No, thank you.
-I refuse to play their game, which means notifications are non-existent in my life, and I think that they should be in your life, too.
+I refuse to play their game, which means notifications are non-existent in my life.
+I think they should be in your life too.

 Before you give me a rebuttal on this, I do not silence phone calls.
-I am available to my family, and my husband and my mom are in my favorites.
+I am available to my family, and my husband and my mom are among my favorites.
 Their text messages get through.
-So as far as your ‘life’ getting through to you, yes, that is fine.
+So, as far as your life getting through to you, yes, that’s fine.
 But I am talking about everything else.
 I don’t want to know when I get a new email.
-I want to be in the block of time when I am doing emails to sit and tackle them, then.
+I want to be in a block of time when I’m doing emails to sit and tackle them.

 My Business Tip #5: Use Focus Cues